Translator

 Like the plants in my garden, I’m all about growth.

-As well as taking part in mentoring schemes and networking with colleagues, I regularly attend webinars and courses in my specialist subject areas and work on my languages.
+As well as taking part in mentoring schemes and networking with colleagues, I regularly attend webinars, conferences and courses in my specialist subject areas and work on my languages.

 For me, the academic side to translation is a huge part of its charm.